-Clicking on the "Uploads" option below the EMMA logo on the left of that same web page shown above will present this updated dialog.
+Clicking on the "Uploads" option below the EMMA logo will present this dialog.

 That activates the "My List" button, which lists all of your existing submissions, including those you've started but that aren't complete.

 The "Create" button is for submitting a new item to EMMA.
 The "Change" button is for updating an existing EMMA entry.
 The "Remove" button enables you to remove an existing EMMA entry.